ac7794/Testing/README.md

 # Testing
-This is a repo for diferent test and programming develping
+This is a repo for diferent test and programming developing